IFTTT/SparkleMotion/README.md

 		 .setContentView(contentView)
 		 .build();

-JazzHands.with(viewPager)
+SparkleMotion.with(viewPager)
 		 .animate(alphaAnimation)
 		 .on(decor);
 ```

-a `Decor` will then be added to your `JazzHandsViewPagerLayout`, which will run the `alphaAnimation` during ViewPager scrolling.
+a `Decor` will then be added to your `SparkleViewPagerLayout`, which will run the `alphaAnimation` during ViewPager scrolling.

 A `Decor.Builder` supports following methods,